stefmolin/pandas-workshop/README.md

 We will practice all that you’ve learned in a hands-on lab.
 This section features a set of analysis tasks that provide opportunities to apply the material from the previous sections.

 ## Prerequisites
 You should have basic knowledge of Python and be comfortable working in Jupyter Notebooks.
 Check out [this notebook](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/blob/master/ch_01/python_101.ipynb) for a crash course in Python or work through the [official Python tutorial](https://docs.python.org/3/tutorial/) for a more formal introduction.
+The environment we will use for this workshop comes with JupyterLab, which is pretty intuitive, but be sure to familiarize yourself [using notebooks in JupyterLab](https://jupyterlab.readthedocs.io/en/latest/user/notebook.html) and [additional functionality in JupyterLab](https://dzone.com/articles/getting-started-with-jupyterlab).

 ## Setup Instructions
 0. Install Python >= version 3.7.1 and < version 3.9 OR install Anaconda/Miniconda.
 Note that Anaconda/Miniconda is recommended if you are working on a Windows machine and are not very comfortable with the command line.
-1. Fork this repository.
+1. Fork this repository:

     ![location of fork button in GitHub](./images/fork_button.png)

-2. Clone your forked repository.
+2. Clone your forked repository:

     ![location of clone button in GitHub](./images/clone_button.png)